connected-web/promise-path/README.md

 ```

 ## Changelog

+### 1.2.6
+- Support quoted spaces in commands
+- e.g. `git commit -m "Some message with spaces"`

 ### 1.2.4
 - Updated node dependencies
 - Added example for fetching data from the github API with headers